 0 3

-We all love a day of sunshine, especially in the UK when it’s such a rarity that it’s almost like a pot of gold at the end of a rainbow.
+We all love a day of sunshine, especially in the UK where it’s such a rarity.
 That’s why when the Summer Solstice comes around, we can’t help but do a celebratory dance (regardless of who’s watching).

 What is the Summer Solstice?

-In a nutshell, the Summer Solstice is the longest day of the year and provides us sun-hungry people more daylight (yippee!).
+In a nutshell, the Summer Solstice is the longest day of the year and provides us with more daylight (yippee!).
 Scientifically speaking, it’s caused by the Earth tilting towards the sun at its highest point in the Northern Hemisphere.

 Summer Solstice